-El Salvador is well known among surfers, with its incredible coastlines and central location in the region, bordering Guatemala, Honduras, and Nicaragua.
-Recently, more entrepreneurs have been venturing into the exciting markets El Salvador has to offer.
-GDP rebounded strongly after the pandemic, growing by 11.2 percent in 2021.
-In 2022, the economy grew by 2.6 percent.
-The IMF forecasts that real GDP will grow by 2.4 percent in 2023.
+GDP rebounded strongly after the pandemic, and the IMF forecasts that real GDP will grow by 2.4 percent in 2023.
 These statistics shed light on why El Salvador is a great location for savvy investors and foreign companies.
-To take advantage of the country’s business opportunities, it helps to learn about the corporate requirements for a legal entity type Corporation (S.A. de C.V.) in El Salvador.
+To take advantage of the country’s business opportunities, it helps to learn about corporate requirements in El Salvador.

-El Salvador’s openness to trade, has led to the development of an attractive business environment for foreign companies looking to engage in commercial activities in the country.
+El Salvador’s openness to trade has led to the development of an attractive business environment for foreign companies looking to engage in commercial activities in the country.
 After revising and subsequently modifying their legislation, the government now offers fiscal benefits to foreign companies operating in El Salvador.
 These include exemption of tariff duties, and reduced income and municipal taxes.

 The S.A. de C.V.